sunilkamat/two-three/README.md

 2. **Shoot Numbers**:
    - Touch the left side of the screen to shoot number 2
    - Touch the right side of the screen to shoot number 3
+   - Projectiles spawn from the center of the launcher's base

 3. **Match Numbers**:
    - Shoot numbers at falling blocks to reduce their value